Whipps Cross, Waltham Forest

 Forest House was built in 1683 for a Huguenot banker and stood here for almost three centuries.
 Several Georgian properties, built around 1767, survive along Whipps Cross Road, which is now a conservation area.
 Residential development began in earnest during the 1850s after the enclosure of common land to the west.
 A terrace of four large Victorian houses has been converted into the Sir Alfred Hitchcock Hotel.

-The stately Whipps Cross Hospital was built in the grounds of Forest House in 1903.
+The stately Whipps Cross Hospital (originally the West Ham Union Infirmary) was built in the grounds of Forest House in 1903.
 Four years later, the Whipps Cross Lido was dug without mechanical assistance as a winter unemployment relief scheme.

 In common with neighbouring parts of Walthamstow, Whipps Cross had a film studio in the early 20th century: the Precision Film Company operated here from 1910 to 1915.